Rehabilitation Psychology Fellowship

 3. Three letters of recommendation

-8. Applications are reviewed on an ongoing basis and the top candidates will be offered interviews (either in person or by video conferencing, applicant’s choice) on an ongoing basis until the postions are filled.
+8. Applications are reviewed on an ongoing basis and the top candidates will be offered interviews (either in person or by video conferencing, applicant’s choice) on an ongoing basis until the positions are filled.
 This program adheres to the APPIC Selection Process Guidelines, including the Common Hold Date.
 This program is not using the APPA CAS system for applications.

 Application materials may be sent to:

-Phone: 206.543.3509 Email: vassall@uw.edu
+Phone: 206.543.3509

 Training Model

 Rehabilitation psychologists at the Harborview Medical Center (HMC) and University of Washington Medical Center (UWMC) provide psychological care for patients on the inpatient and outpatient rehabilitation medicine services and consultation for inpatients on nearly every unit in both hospitals through the Rehabilitation Psychology Consult services at their respective hospitals.
-These units include burns, pediatrics, neurosurgery, orthopedic surgery, neurology, general medicine and intensive care units.
-Consequently, fellows are exposed to a wide variety of rehabilitation psychology assessment, treatment and consultation and learn to work with interdisciplinary medical teams in both inpatient and outpatient settings.
+These units include burns, pediatrics, neurosurgery, orthopedic surgery, neurology, general medicine, and intensive care units.
+Consequently, fellows are exposed to a wide variety of rehabilitation psychology assessment, treatment, and consultation and learn to work with interdisciplinary medical teams in both inpatient and outpatient settings.

 We believe that sound clinical practice is based on scientific research and empirical support.
 As such, we ascribe to the scientist-practitioner model of training and encourage our fellows to engage in research and scholarly activities as well as sound clinical practice.